MichaelCereda/michaelcereda.com/pages/about_me.md

 ## Nice meeting you

-I'm always fascinated by new challenges, specially if related to cutting-edge technologies.
+I'm always fascinated by new challenges, especially when it comes to cutting-edge technologies.

 I find myself at the intersection between __creativity__ and __logic__, solving problems with a fresh and multidisciplinary approach.